-Live what you learn through service as you work toward systemic improvement with a degree in criminology and criminal justice at Saint Louis University.
+Work toward systemic improvement in the communities around you with a degree in criminology and criminal justice from Saint Louis University.

 Through SLU's criminology and criminal justice programs, you will:

 - Focus on the humanity of those involved in and impacted by crime and violence in communities through an innovative curriculum.

 - Be challenged and engaged by the latest in criminological and criminal justice theory, research and practice.

 - Get real-world experience through hands-on projects and internships with local law enforcement and governmental agencies.

 - Serve in the St. Louis community.

 Explore Your Options